bobkat-io/recipes/sweet/andes_mint_cookies.md

 * 1/2 teaspoons baking soda
 * 1/4 teaspoon salt
 * 1 package Andes mints
-* 2 drops peppermint extract
+* (Optional) 2 drops peppermint extract

 ## Directions

-1. In a saucepan over medium heat, melt the sugar, butter and water, stirring occasionally.
+1. In a saucepan over medium heat, melt the 3/4 cup light brown sugar, 3/8 cup (6 tbsp) butter and 1 tbsp water, stirring occasionally.
-1. Remove from heat, stir in the chocolate chips until melted and set aside to cool for at least 10 minutes.
+1. Remove from heat, stir in the 1 cup chocolate chips until melted and set aside to cool for at least 10 minutes.
 1. While cooling, combine the dry ingredients in a medium bowl: 1 1/4 cups flour, 1/2 tsp baking soda, 1/4 teaspoon salt
 1. Pour the chocolate mixture into a large bowl, then beat in the egg
+1. (Optional) add 2 drops peppermint extract
 1. Slowly combine the dry mixture into the chocolate mixture.
 1. Cover and refrigerate dough for at least 1 hour.
 1. Preheat oven to 350 degrees F. Place silpat or parchment paper on cookie sheets